Bobsleigh at the 2026 Winter Olympics – Qualification: Qualification rules

 A maximum of 170 quota spots are available to athletes to compete at the games.
 A maximum 114 men and 56 women may qualify.
 Qualification will be based primarily on the combined ranking list of the 2025/2026 season until the deadline of 18 January 2026.
 Pilots must compete in eight different races on three different tracks between 1 October 2024 and 18 January 2026, and must be ranked in at least five of those races.
-Additionally, the pilot must be ranked among the top 50 for the man's events or top 40 for the women's events.
+Additionally, the pilot must be ranked among the top 50 for the men's events or top 40 for the women's events.

 For the women's races the IBSF combined ranking will be used for the all but the final six individual quotas in monobob.
 Those final six quotas will be determined by using the women's monobob IBSF ranking list.

 For the men's events the IBSF combined ranking list will determine all twenty-eight sleds for both two-man and four-man.